Axway/agents-apigee/discovery/README.md

   * Check proxy for Key or Oauth policy for authentication
   * Create API Service
     * If spec was found use it in revision
-    * If spec was not found create as unstructured
+    * If spec was not found create as unstructured, given option to do so is set (see below)
     * Attach appropriate Credential Request Definition based on policy in proxy

 ### Proxy provisioning